Meet the National Committee

 Chair – Southern Region

-Randy, a NESA Outstanding Eagle Scout Award recipient, is a virtual Chief Information Security Officer (vCISO) with clients from coast-to-coast.
-Randy also is a founding member of the InfraGard – National Members Alliance program.
-Initiated by the Federal Bureau of Investigations as a private/public partnership.
+Randy, 2020 Southern Region BSA Alumnus of the Year, a NESA Outstanding Eagle Scout Award recipient, is a Chief Information Security Officer (CISO) for a multi-national organization.
+Randy is a founding member of the InfraGard – National Members Alliance program initiated by the Federal Bureau of Investigations as a private/public partnership.
 InfraGard was designed to facilitate information sharing and intelligence between businesses, academic institutions, state/local law enforcement agencies, and others dedicated to prevent hostile cyber acts against the United States.
 Randy was instrumental in the growth of the organization to over fifty-thousand members nationwide since its inception in 1996.

-Randy is a member of the Coastal Carolina Council executive board and currently serves as the VP of Finance.
+Randy is a member of the Coastal Carolina Council executive board and currently serves as the National Council Representative and the Council’s Centennial Celebration Chairman.
 In addition, Randy serves as a member of the national committee for NESA and Scouting Alumni & Friends where he is instrumental in the management of social media channels.
 He serves as the CEO & chairman of the National Organization of Sea Scout Alumni.

-Randy is the recipient of Silver Beaver award; Vigil Honor of the Order of the Arrow; Good Shepard, Baptist religious award; Sea Scout Leadership Award at the Council and Area level; a NESA Legacy Society Founding Fellow; Second Century – lifetime investor; and, a Baden-Powell Fellow.
+Randy is the recipient of the Silver Antelope & Silver Beaver awards; Vigil Honor of the Order of the Arrow; Good Shepard, Baptist religious award; Sea Scout Leadership Award at the Council and Area level; a NESA & Scouting Alumnus Legacy Society Founding Fellow; Second Century – lifetime investor; and, a Baden-Powell Fellow.